nickninov/Fraud-Detection/README.md

-# Machine-Learning-Fraud-Detection
-Fraud Detection with Machine Learning
+# Fraud Detection using Traditional Machine Learning and Deep Learning